 What is the “greater condemnation” Jesus spoke of?
 It must be something because it’s mentioned in three gospels – this one and Mark 12:40 and Luke 20:47.
 But what is it?
-(Before you read on, why not try to answer this question for yourself?)

 Is Jesus saying there are degrees of judgment and that the Pharisees and hypocrites are going to get punished more than others?
 You might think so if you read his words in other translations: